davidwcleary/AMGD/README.md

 ## Summary

 By now you will hopefully have recognised the simple power of Bash.
-This is the tip, of the tip of the iceberg of what it can do for you.
+This is the tip of the tip of the iceberg of what it can do for you.
 I hope this leaves you inspired and keen to learn more.
 Good luck with the journey.